wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 #### Ensuring Kubernetes is healthy.

 Ensure the cluster comes up healthy.
-The container also contains kubectl, so check the node status:
+The container also contains `kubectl`, so check the node status:

 ```
 d kubectl get nodes -owide